-After a bit of searching I found Chicken Karaage-Japanese Fried Chicken over at Just Hungry.
+After a bit of searching, I found Chicken Karaage-Japanese Fried Chicken over at Just Hungry.
 I knew that I had found what I wanted to make.

 I wasn’t sure about the need to deep fry this.
 Hubby is the deep fryer in this family and does it in a commercial deep fryer that he has in his shop.
 I don’t have a small electric deep fryer so knew I would have to do this the old-fashioned way in a saucepan on the stove.
 The recipe sounded so good, however, that I decided to plunge ahead.

 I used 6 chicken thighs and boned them myself.
 Boneless thighs are available if one wishes to skip this step.
-I chose to leave the skin as as Makiko suggested.
-Because I had more chicken then used in the original recipe, I doubled the marinade ingredients which seemed to make enough.
+I chose to leave the skin as Makiko suggested.
+Because I had more chicken than used in the original recipe, I doubled the marinade ingredients which seemed to make enough.
 I did not have any sake so used mirin.
 Makiko lists sherry as the first preferred substitute for sake so I could have used that.

 Potato starch is the preferred coating for Karaage although cornstarch can be used.
 I had potato starch on hand so did use that.
 It gave the chicken a crisp, shattery coating like a potato chip.
 The cornstarch is supposed to give a heavier coating more like a tortilla chip.
 I needed to use about 1 1/2 cups of potato starch for the amount of chicken pieces that I had.